Wind Energy FAQs: Offshore

 Although Block Island’s contribution is small, more is coming!
 The Department of Energy, and multiple states, have ambitious expansion plans.
 At the present time, due mainly to high regional electricity prices and broad, shallow, seafloors; most offshore wind activity is concentrated in the Atlantic off the Carolinas in the South to Maine in the North.
-In this region there is already a pipeline of 20 gigawatts (GW) of projects which have been awarded in 16 leases to six different developers across nine states.
-These projects – which are shown in the following graphic from the Bureau of Ocean Energy Management (BOEM) – will be built between 2019 and 2030 and, once operational, will be generating 13-15% of the East Coast’s electricity.
+In this region there is already a pipeline of 29 gigawatts (GW) of projects which have been awarded in 16 leases to eight different developers across nine states.
+These projects – which are shown in the following graphic from the Bureau of Ocean Energy Management (BOEM) – will be built between 2019 and 2035 and, once operational, will be generating almost 20% of the East Coast’s electricity.

 This is, however, only the beginning.